uQr/cordova-docs/articles/tutorial-team-build/tutorial-team-build-readme.md

-<properties pageTitle="Build Cordova apps in a Continuous Integration environment"
+<properties pageTitle="Get Started with Continous Integration (CI)"
-  description="Build Cordova apps in a Continuous Integration environment" services="" documentationCenter="" authors="Chuxel" />
+  description="Get Started with Continous Integration (CI)" services="" documentationCenter="" authors="Chuxel" />

-# Build Cordova apps in a Continuous Integration environment
-**Note that this documentation applies to Visual Studio 2015 and does not apply to Visual Studio 2013 CTPs.**
+# Get Started with Continous Integration (CI)
 With the release of Visual Studio 2015, you now have a number of options for how you can integrate Cordova apps with your favorite team / continuous integration (CI) server thanks to the fact that projects created in Visual Studio are standard [Apache Cordova Command Line Interface](http://go.microsoft.com/fwlink/?LinkID=533773) (CLI) projects.

+##Visual Studio Online and TFS 2015 Quick Start
+Visual Studio Online and TFS 2015 can take advantage of a pre-built Cordova tasks that add additional features to streamline setup like managaging certificates for iOS!
+Simple install the [VSO Cordova Extension](http://go.microsoft.com/fwlink/?LinkID=691188) and add a Cordova Build task to your build definition.
+See [Getting Started with Cordova & TFS 2015 or Visual Studio Online](http://go.microsoft.com/fwlink/?LinkID=691186) for details.

+##Gulp Build Quick Start
 In this tutorial, we will cover how you can get your project running in nearly any CI system quickly using the [taco-team-build node module](http://go.microsoft.com/fwlink/?LinkID=533736) and Gulp.
 Note that the method described here can be used with Visual Studio Online, TFS 2015, Jenkins, and others but will **not** work with TFS 2013.
 See [Tutorials on Specific CI Systems](#ci) for details.

-##Walkthrough
 To get going quickly, follow these steps:

 1. **Install dependencies:** First, either install Visual Studio with the Tools for Apache Cordova option on your build server or simply install the pre-requisites for the platforms you are targeting separately.
 In brief: